etn-ccis/blui-angular-workflows/login-workflow/README.md

 # API Services

-This document outlines the various exports and configuration options for the `@pxblue/angular-auth-workflow` package.
+This document outlines the various exports and configuration options for the workflow package.

 ## PxbAuthSecurityService

-`PxbAuthSecurityService` provides a single source of state for the state of user authentication.
-It is not meant to authenticate the user or hold credential information.
-Its purpose is to control access to authenticated or non-authenticated sections of the application.
+`PxbAuthSecurityService` provides user authentication state and updates as a user logs in/out.
+Pages within the workflow use this service for info about whether or not a user is authenticated, check if an API call is happening, etc.  about It is not meant to authenticate the user or hold credential information.

 ### Usage